 Get your prescription refilled before you run out of medicine completely.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Ask your doctor before using an antacid, and use only the type your doctor recommends.
-Some antacids can make it harder for your body to absorb ursodiol.
+Ask your doctor before taking an antacid, and take only the type your doctor recommends.

 More about Urso (ursodiol)

 - Compare alternatives